The Zookeeper (2001 film): Plot

-After a blood-stained Zioig returns with cigarettes taken from a man he purportedly found dead, Ankica confides in Ludovic that she is losing touch with her son.
+After a blood-stained Zioig returns with cigarettes taken from a man that he purportedly found dead, Ankica confides in Ludovic that she is losing touch with her son.
 While at the zoo's butchery, Ankica recounts her experiences in a prison camp where she was raped by a guard who used to be her neighbor.
 Ankica also begs Ludovic to be kind to her son in order to help him.

 While Ludovic spends time with Zioig, Ankica reads through Ludovic's diaries.
 When Dragov and his militia return to seize the zoo's domestic animals for food, Ludovic hides Ankica inside a barn.
 While Dragov and one of his men Slavko (Srdjan Simeonovich) search the barn, Ludovic distracts them by giving them a lion cub as a mascot.

 After the militiamen leave, Ankica kisses Ludovic out of gratitude.
 Ludovic comforts the distraught Zioig, who is troubled by the suffering zoo animals.
 When Ludovic discovers that Ankica has been reading through his diaries, he angrily orders them to leave.
 Zioig storms out in a fit of rage.
 Ludovic and Ankica eventually discover that her son has gunned down the militiaman Slavko.
 Ankica searches for her son but he avoids her.

 Returning to the cabin, Ankica and Ludovic reconcile and develop feelings for each other.
 The following morning, Ludovic feeds the body of the militiaman to a lion.
 That night, the zoo's monkey house is hit by artillery.
 Ludovic tries to rescue the monkeys but they succumb to the flames, smoke, and trauma.
 After some argument, Ankica convinces Ludovic to leave the zoo with her and her son.

 Later, Ludovic and Ankica comfort Zioig as he mourns over a wolf killed during the bombardment.
 Mother and son reconcile while Ludovic imparts fatherly advice to Zioig that grown men do cry.
 The following morning, Ludovic bids farewell the animals and prepares to leave the zoo with Zioig and Ankica.
 However, Ankica is killed by one of Dragov's snipers.
 Ludovic tends to her while Dragov and his militia drive away from the city.
 As UN peacekeepers enter the city and evacuate the animals, Ludovic and Zioig bury Ankica.
 They then depart the zoo with the orphaned wolf cub.